Corbin Carroll Preview, Player Props: Diamondbacks vs. Dodgers

 Corbin Carroll At The Plate

-- Carroll has had at least one RBI in 34.7% of his games this season (43 of 124), with more than one RBI 16 times (12.9%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 43 games this season (34.4%), Carroll has picked up an RBI, and in 16 of those games (12.8%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.